 Tetra Tech conducted the NTG research according to the Common Approach, Statewide Evaluator Guidance Memos GM-024 (Consistent Free ridership methodology) and GM-025 (Consistent Spillover methodology) using the participant self-report method.
+However, a formal spillover analysis was not attempted for the conservation kit recipients, in part because spillover effects for kits in other programs have resulted in negligible quantifiable spillover, and in part because the program promotes participation in other FirstEnergy programs rather than independent actions.

 For the downstream custom program component, participant data for nearly all of Phase II was first aggregated to the level of individual participants based on account number and multiple record accounts were identified and consolidated for sampling purposes.
 The evaluation of the conservation kits focused on PY7 participants only, as the process and NTG survey efforts were combined gross impact verification surveys.
-Due to the fact that there were no PY7 customers in this stratum, the NTG values from the C/I Energy Efficient Equipment Program - Small is applied to this stratum.
+Due to the fact that there was only one customer in this stratum, the NTG values from the C/I Energy Efficient Equipment Program - Small is applied to this stratum.
 The NTG research was conducted in conjunction with the process evaluation effort.